billwparker/Census-API/readme.md

 Example:
 /api/v1.0/population_density?lat=[Latuditude]&lon=[Longitude]

 * Get the diversity index (probability of two people being of a different race) at a latitude/longitude in a census tract.
+* High scores close to 1 indicate higher diversity
 Example:
 /api/v1.0/diversity?lat=[Latuditude]&lon=[Longitude]